 The GCA Grove is approximately 220 miles north of San Francisco and 45 miles south of Eureka, along the scenic Avenue of the Giants Parkway.

-Hiking through the GCA Grove occurs along the River Trail which runs north to south on the west side of the Eel River, and connects the Grove to other areas of the Park.
-This trail and the vast majority of the GCA Grove is accessible by a seasonal bridge, raised between June 1 to September 31.
+You can hike through the GCA Grove along the River Trail which runs north to south on the west side of the Eel River, and connects the grove to other areas of the park.
+This trail and the vast majority of the GCA Grove is accessible by a seasonal bridge, open from June 1 to September 31.
 Because the River Trail is an active restoration project area, substantial areas of the trail are likely to be closed during your visit.

 Please follow these tips when planning your visit: